Online Metta Retreat

 Print morning Precepts and Refuges sheet from the SUPPORT PAGE.
 Use this page to recite the precepts to yourself.

-You Can Watch a video and recite along with it recorded by Bhante Saccananda, a Bengali monk now studying with Bhante Vimalaramsi.
-The video has the full text of what you need to say scroll on the screen.
+You Can Watch a video and recite along with Bhante Kusala, a DSMC supporting Senior monk studying TWIM with Bhante V since 2013.
+The video has the full text of what you need to say in the description.

 *Meditate - All sessions should be 30min minimum-remember to keep a smile there!